 Our Student Support team work closely with the University’s Employability and Careers service to help you with careers information and advice and CV support.
 They will help you find work experience, internships, placements and voluntary opportunities and provide access to employer talks on campus.
 We also work closely with the Essex Startups team to support our budding entrepreneurs get their business ideas off the ground.

 “I work as a Junior Risk Specialist at the Central Bank of the Republic of Azerbaijan.
 In my experience, employers look for a Masters degree from a well-respected UK university, like the University of Essex.
 I’ve found that many organisations give priority to candidates who have studied in another country.”

 Orkhan Mehdiyev, MSc Accounting and Financial Management 2015

-A 2:2 degree in any discipline. your degree must contain modules from a numerate discipline.
+A 2:2 degree in any discipline.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

 The University uses academic selection criteria to determine an applicant’s ability to successfully complete a course at the University of Essex.
 Where appropriate, we may ask for specific information relating to previous modules studied or work experience.